cdap-guides/cdap-etl-guide/DBTableToCDAPTable/README.rst

 you can use to accomplish the above task.
 Our sample application uses these components:

 - The ``cdap-data-pipeline`` system artifact, since we want to perform the pipeline in batch
-- Database source, to read data from the Database table
+- Database source, to read data from the database table
-- Table sink, to write the rows from the Database table to a CDAP HBase table
+- Table sink, to write the rows from the database table to a CDAP HBase table
 - A JAR file containing the JDBC driver for your database.
 With this, you will need a JSON file that describes the JDBC driver as an external plugin.
 See ``mysql-connector-java-5.1.35.json`` and ``postgresql-9.4.json`` as examples.